La profezia dell'armadillo: Plot

 The film also follows situations in which Zero fails to uphold or outright violates his own values, often being reprimanded by the Armadillo as a result.
 These include him reporting a coworker he liked at the airport in an unsuccessful attempt to extend his own contract, leading to her being fired, lying about his skills in a job interview to become a graphic designer, and breaking the vow by robbing a sweater he believes to have been his from a street performer.
 In addition, the student he tutored is sent to a monastery after experiencing a religious calling, ultimately inspired by Zero's talks about politics and ethics, thus leaving him unemployed.
 At that point, the Armadillo explains that his "prophecy" essentially refers to any overtly optimistic and rationalized hope one might hold, despite all reason.

 Zero and Secco arrange to meet Camille's family in Toulouse for the ceremony.
 After acting as a translator for Secco, Zero plays one of Camille's favorite songs and expresses his overwhelming frustration and powerlessness at her death.
 Back in Rome, Zero wanders the streets, reminiscing about Camille.
 He falls asleep on a bench, only to be woken up by the Armadillo, who immediately resumes berating him as usual and demands radical changes in his behavior.
 Initially irritated, Zero becomes enraged and assaults the Armadillo after he claims that Camille was romantically interested in Secco rather than him.

 After reconciling, Zero apologizes to the Armadillo and begins his new job as a graphic designer.
-While the Armadillo expresses pride in Zero for taking steps toward becoming a respectable adult, he also cautions him against compromising his values for the job's sake.
+While the Armadillo expresses pride in Zero for taking steps toward becoming a respectable adult, he also cautions him against compromising his values for the job's sake, right before vanishing.
 The film concludes with a flashback to the moment when Zero, Secco, Greta, and Camille take their vow, accompanied by a voiceover from the adult Zero reflecting on their lives.